Stories of hypocracy like this piss me off:

 Growing up, I learned about the story of two bakers from long ago, when anti-discrimination laws didn’t exist at all.
 One was the best in town, but would only cater to Christians.
 The other was a Jewish baker, who’d make goods for anyone who’d walk into his store.
 Well, hard times have hit the area.
 The Christian baker prayed and wondered why no one was coming through his door.
 The Jewish baker prayed, and thanked for all who were still able to come through his.

 The point is this: if you’re an employer, manager, or business owner who caters to the general public, you shouldn’t be so picky about whom you cater to.
 If you’re an employee, you especially have no right to force your views upon others and kick out someone if you don’t like their politics.
+And if you work for someone you know is antiqueer, that’s your own damn fault!

 How come businesses can’t discriminate against LGBT or other minorities, but they can shield our customers who carry self-defense?
 You can argue that I’m comparing apples (orientation and sex change, which is fixed) vs oranges (for most carrying firearms is a choice), but think of cops and sheriff’s who have to carry firearms when on the clock.
 The ranchers and farmers maybe on lunch, who have to carry firearms to shoot predators that try to prey upon their herds.
-(For east coasters, this is a thing on the large farms out west; I’m not making this up.)
+(For east coasters, this is a big thing on the large farms out west; I’m not making this up.)

 It’s about being consistent in your views.
 You can’t say businesses shouldn’t be allowed to discriminate in some cases, but then be allowed to in others.